raydoc-dev/raydoc-ai-context/README.md

 *   Faster Debugging & Documentation – Easily extract structured context for AI-generated explanations or documentation.
 *   Works Across Languages – Supports multiple languages based on VSCode's languageId.

-## Installation

-1. Open VSCode and navigate to the Extensions Marketplace.
-2. Search for **"Raydoc - AI Context"**.
-3. Click **Install**.
-4. You're ready to start extracting context!

-## Usage

-1. Place your cursor over a symbol in your code.
-2. Press `Cmd+Shift+C` (or `Ctrl+Shift+C` on Windows/Linux).
-3. The extracted context will be copied to your clipboard.
-4. Paste it into your preferred AI assistant for a more informed response.

-## Why Use Raydoc - AI Context?

-*   LLMs Need Context – AI models often lack access to the full codebase, making responses less accurate.
-Raydoc helps bridge this gap.
-*   Faster Debugging & Documentation – Easily extract structured context for AI-generated explanations or documentation.
-*   Works Across Languages – Supports multiple languages based on VSCode's languageId.

 ## Contributing

 We welcome contributions!
 If you'd like to improve Raydoc - AI Context, feel free to open an issue or submit a pull request.